JEETDESAI25/JEETDESAI25.github.io/content/projects/Webcam-detection.md

 ### 🔗 [GitHub](https://github.com/JEETDESAI25/email-webcam-detection)

 ## Description
-- In this project, I have build the program which starts the computer webcam and it waits for objects to enter the view.
-And if the new object enters the view, The Program will send you the **Email**.

-- In that email, the object that entered the view **attached** as a picture.
+- Designed and implemented a program utilizing computer vision to detect new objects entering the view of a webcam.
+The program then sends an email with an attached picture of the object, demonstrating proficiency in both computer vision and email automation.